 MSI combines the fastest CPU with the fastest GPU to bring you the MSI GE76 Raider laptop.
 The price of the MSI GE76 Raider is a reminder that all of the CPU & GPU power does not come free.
 In this MSI GE76 Raider review, we are going to take a deep dive to explore every facet of this incredible gaming laptop.

-There is always more: Intel’s currently fastest notebook processor Core i9-11980HK is in the MSI GE76 Raider 11UH.
-When paired with a Geforce RTX 3080 with a maximum TGP of 165 watts, the 17.3-inch laptop leaves no doubt that it wants to take the speed crown.
+There is always more: Intel’s fastest notebook processor Core i9-11980HK is in the MSI GE76 Raider 11UH.

-The MSI GE76 Raider proves hard to beat in terms of speed and features.
-The notebook sets new standards here.
+The MSI GE76 Raider is hard to beat in terms of speed and features.
 However, gaming enthusiasts will have to pay a hefty price for it.
 The display’s speed is very good, but the image quality is not impressive.

 |Incredible gaming speed||Image quality is average|